KaeroDot/GOLPI/README.md

 - 3 different methods to transfer data form/to GNU Octave: normal method use using stdin/stdout, temporary file method use file with mat4 format, bitstream method using optimized stdin/stdout.
 For comparisons see examples.
+- From version 0.7, GOLPI can also communicate with Matlab (based on popular request of our partners)

 ## Four components: